jim-easterbrook/Photini/src/doc/other/installation.rst

         (photini) C:\Users\Jim>python -m pip install -U pip

 Note that pip may need to be updated again from within the virtual environment.
+The ``--system-site-packages`` option makes packages installed with the Linux or MacOS package manager (e.g. PySide2) available within the virtual environment.
 You should stay in this virtual environment while installing and testing Photini.

 Minimal installation